mzattera/v4j/docs/007/index.md

 <a id="Note1">**{1}**</a> Class [`io.github.mzattera.v4j.applications.slot.BuildSlotStateMachine`]() was used to generate the graph,
 that was then visualized using [Gephi](https://gephi.org/); the resulting Gephi workbench is stored [here]().

-Please notice package [`io.github.mzattera.v4j.util.statemachine`]() provide classes to represent state machines, which are used by `BuildSlotStateMachine`.
+Please notice package [`io.github.mzattera.v4j.util.statemachine`]() provides classes to represent state machines, which are used by `BuildSlotStateMachine`.

 <a id="Note2">**{2}**</a> Please notice that, as you can see
 from the [glyph count by slot](../005/#GliphCountImg), some glyphs appear in less than 1% of the terms, that means they will